marcelharing/osm-bike-analysis/README.md

 | Conflation | Feature matching and conflating both datasets to a new dataset | <a target="_blank" href="https://colab.research.google.com/github/marcelharing/osm-bike-analysis/blob/master/Conflation.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a> | not enough memory |
 | Timeseries Cycle Network| Bonus Notebook to create a timeseries animation|<a target="_blank" href="https://colab.research.google.com/github/marcelharing/osm-bike-analysis/blob/master/Time_Series_Cycle_Network.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>| [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/marcelharing/osm-bike-analysis/HEAD) |
 | Extrinsic Analysis worldwide | Same as Extrinsic Analysis, but only analyses OSM data and therefore usable not only in Austria, but worldwide|<a target="_blank" href="https://colab.research.google.com/github/marcelharing/osm-bike-analysis/blob/master/Extrinsic_Analysis_worldwide.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>| [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/marcelharing/osm-bike-analysis/HEAD) |
+## Use and Deploy
+To use the notebooks, simply launch them with Google Colab or Binder.
+This will allow you to use the notebooks in your browser.
+Google Colab is more powerful than Binder, but you need your Google account to run the notebook.
+More information and full documentation can be found in the [Wiki](https://github.com/marcelharing/osm-bike-analysis/wiki).

+However, deploying the script locally on your computer is a bit more work, but it is also more stable and more powerful.
-## Installation
+## Local Installation
-It is recommended to load the notebooks using Google Colab or Binder.
-This approach allows for server-side execution, simplifying the process by eliminating the need for complex installations.

 The specific requirements can be found in the ``environment_local.yml`` file.
 If  [Anaconda](https://anaconda.com/download) is already installed, open the Anaconda Prompt and navigate to the repository (which can be cloned via Git or downloaded directly from GitHub) using the ``cd`` command.
 Inside the repository, ``the environment.yml`` file contains all necessary dependencies.

 To create the environment, run the following command: